Krustel-manas/Dendrite-1.1/README.md

 This Project is currently in Version 1.0 and will omit crucial features.
 Important Features will be added once the current version is cited as stable

+Developers:
+* Manas M Hejmadi
+* Yajat V Vishwakk
-Developers: Manas M Hejmadi, Yajat V Vishwakk, Rohan Kumar MV
+* Rohan Kumar MV